 Diploma in Group Supervision

-The course leaders are Jane Leach and Diane Clutterbuck.
+The course leaders are Jane Leach and Bob Whorton.

 “It has been so energising to put this course together and I really look forward to sharing the learning with other participants.
 This course will strengthen the skillset of anyone engaging in reflective practice with groups in a pastoral setting.”